TharanaBope/SQL-MCP-Mac-Windows/README.md

 ### Query Execution
 - `execute_query` - Execute read-only SELECT queries safely

-## 💬 Example Usage with Claude
+## 💬 Example Usage

-Once configured, you can ask Claude:
+Once configured, you can ask your AI assistant:

 ```
 "What databases are available on this server?"